* UPDATE 3/2019 Version 4.5 *

 THE BIBLICAL ERA

-At the time of this writing the conventional year date of 1994 A.D. (or A.D.
-1994) is assumed to represent that one-thousand nine-hundred and ninety-four years have transpired between the birth of Christ and the present.
+At the time of this writing the conventional year date of 1994 A.D. -- and is assumed to represent that one-thousand nine-hundred and ninety-four years have transpired between the birth of Christ and the present.

 The New Testament term "Anno Domini" or "A.D."
 (Year of our Lord) displayed next to the assumed date in years after the birth of Christ, represents a patriarchal time marker wherein every year the Western World is reminded of how many annual units have taken place since the birth of Christ.

-Old Testament dates before the birth of Christ are represented by the symbols "B.C." meaning "Before Christ" and are thought to be measured in years back to the approximate birth date of Adam, the first known Patriarch in Hebrew literature.
+Old Testament dates before the birth of Christ are represented by the symbols "B.C." meaning "Before Christ" and are thought to be measured in years back to the approximate birth date of Adam -- or the first known Patriarch in Hebrew literature.

 Some Hebrew genealogical documents can be retranslated into smaller annual values by assigning sub-annual values to the conventional numerical dates between certain patriarchs.